 BCTV History - First in Vermont

 In 1976 the town of Brattleboro created an advisory board to establish a public access entity.
 That board eventually became the Board of Directors of Brattleboro Community Television, the non-profit organization created to administer public access in Brattleboro.
 BCTV was granted channel 8 on the cable system, and became the first PEG access channel in Vermont.
 BCTV was registered as a nonprofit in the State of Vermont in 1988.

 In 1990, Warner Cable took over responsibility for providing public access in Brattleboro rather than giving financial and technical support to BCTV.
 After a lengthy review, Vermont’s Public Service Board determined that Brattleboro public access should be returned to an independent organization.
 Channel 10 was added in 2003 to allow more room on the schedule for government meetings.

 BCTV held a contract with Adelphia Cable from 2000 to 2007, until Adelphia was purchased by Comcast Cable.
-BCTV and Comcast entered into a contract in 2010 which extends to 2016.
+BCTV and Comcast entered into a contract in 2010 which extends to this day.
 When Southern Vermont Cable's Certificate of Public Good was up for renewal in 2010, residents expressed their interest in public access and in receiving both of BCTV's channels.
 The result was a 2011 contract between BCTV and Southern VT Cable that extends to 2019.